 Consider using lights or decorations as frames to surround your subject or shoot through.

 Next, choose your aperture thoughtfully.
 Aperture controls the depth of field/depth of focus in your image.
 Do you want everything in focus?
 Then use a smaller aperture.
 I personally love to use wider apertures to give a shallower depth of field to the images, creating a soft, more pleasing background.
 You get much more creative images shooting this way.
-In addition, the greater the closer you are to your subject and further away the background lights, the more pronounced the bokeh affect will be.
+In addition, the closer you are to your subject and further away the background lights, the more pronounced the bokeh effect will be.
 Also, the greater the focal length of the lens, the more pronounced the affect will be.
-My new favorite lens to use with holiday lights is the Olympus 40-150mm f/2.8 PRO lens.
+My new favorite lens to use with holiday lights is the Olympus 40-150mm f/2.8 PRO lens. https://amzn.to/4p3ue4x

 My favorite technique to creatively play with holiday lights is using ICM, or Intentional Camera Movement.
 Try zooming the lens in or out during the exposure.
 Swipe the camera from side to side.
 Swivel, squiggle or rotate it.
-For best results, you need to use a slower shutter speed, starting at maybe 1/4 of a sec or a bit slower, otherwise the exposure will end before you complete your motion.
+For best results, you need to use a slower shutter speed, starting at maybe 1/4 of a second or a bit slower, otherwise the exposure will end before you complete your motion.
 The image below right is a Christmas tree made out of lights that was turning slowly.
 I used a longer exposure to record the motion a blur.
 During the exposure, I also played with zooming the lens in and out.
 It takes a bit of practice, but is tons of fun!

 I hope you found these tips helpful, and gained some inspiration to get out and create a few magical images of your own.
 Feel free to tag me in your social media posts.
 I would love to see how you made out!